billythemusical/recode-fa23/course-outline.md

     - Using the [NewsAPI](https://newsapi.org/) you can:
         - Give your users the latest headlines.
         - Let them search for articles on a subject.
-        - Incorporate an image search API into the results.
+        - Expand it to incorporate an accompnaying image or video search API into the results (Google image or YouTube?)
 - ✨ Roll Your Own (???)
     - Find your own (preferably free) API online or on a service like [API Ninjas](https://api-ninjas.com) and build your app according to the parameters set out above.

-⏩ Publish your working site to your Github Pages site and upload the link to the page on [this form](https://forms.gle/qFmdmwFxJA1Jccs16).
+⏩ Publish your working site to your private Github Pages site and upload the link to the page on [this form](https://forms.gle/qFmdmwFxJA1Jccs16).

+>For now, this repo will be a *private* Github Pages site so that your API keys are not exposed to the wider web.
+We will have set up your repositories to be shared with us instructors in the initial setup.

 ⏱ *Approx. time to complete: 4-6 hours*